77ethers/NTERMCP/FAQ.md

 ### Is it safe to give Claude access to my file system?

-Claude Desktop Commander has known security limitations:
+NTERMCP has known security limitations:

 - Directory restrictions can be bypassed via symlinks and terminal commands
 - Command blocking can be bypassed via command substitution and absolute paths